Wemino/VorpalFix/README.md

 ### Steam Deck/Linux Specific Instructions (Windows users can skip this)
 > [!WARNING]
-> To launch the game on Steam Deck or Linux, open the game’s properties in Steam and include `WINEDLLOVERRIDES="winmm.dll=n,b" %command%` in the launch options.
+> To launch the game on Steam Deck or Linux, open the game's properties in Steam and include `WINEDLLOVERRIDES="winmm.dll=n,b" %command%` in the launch options.

 # Features